fupa/FuME/README.md

 ![Python](https://img.shields.io/badge/python-3.5-blue.svg)
 ![PyQt5](https://img.shields.io/badge/pyQt-5.9-green.svg)

-_Short description in english:_ FuME is the one and only Match Explorer for the German amateur soccer platform [FuPa.net](https://www.fupa.net/index.php?page=kalender) written in pythons qt module pyqt5 published under LGPLv3 license using requests for public website information and selenium for [Vereinsverwaltung](https://www.fupa.net/fupa/admin/index.php) (password required).
+_Short description in english:_ FuME is the one and only Match Explorer for the German amateur soccer platform [FuPa.net](https://www.fupa.net/index.php?page=kalender) written in python and PyQt5 and published under [GNU GPLv3](http://www.gnu.org/licenses/) license using requests for public website information and selenium for [Vereinsverwaltung][Vereinsverwaltung] (password required).

 FuME helps photographers speeding up their workflow by **filtering** all on [FuPa Match-Kalender](https://fupa.net/index.php?page=kalender) listed games by team name, match date and location - all adjustable at once!
 In FuPa you have to reserve every game you want to photograph (time consuming and annoying) - FuME comes with **bulk mode**  to simplify reservation process.